LynneMcGrail/take-a-hike/README.md

 ## ACKNOWLEDGEMENTS:

-- Code institute for the Mentors Tutors on the course.
-Especially our Facilitator and Masterclass mentor [Simen Daehlin](https://github.com/Eventyret)
+- Code institute for the Mentors and Tutors on the course.
+Especially our Facilitator and Masterclass mentor [Simen Daehlin](https://github.com/Eventyret) and particularly his patience, and help with the use of flexbox, and understanding and correcting the html and css validation error fixes.
 - My Mentor [Jubril Akolade](@jubril_mentor) for guiding me in the right direction and helping me establish good coding practice.
 Also for his guidance and advice on developing a more responsive website.
 - My fellow classmates for their ideas and enthusiasm on our facilitator sessions and masterclasses, and also their support on Slack.
-- Everybody on Slack for tips, advice, quick fixes and kind words.
+- The Slack community for tips, advice, quick fixes and kind words.
 Especially Chris Williams who gave me great advice and pointed me in the right direction for better coding practice.
 - My family for their support and patience.

 #### RETURN TO THE [TOP](#take-a-hike)